In the 1940’s this Roman villa was uncovered when a new housing development was inadvertently built through it.

 - Examine evidence for the Romanisation of Britain

 - Explore the archaeological site to discover the function of the Roman Villa

-- Find out who lived at the villa and it’s links to the Roman town Abona
+- Find out who lived at the villa and it’s links to the nearby Roman town called Abona

 - Investigate the impact of Roman technology including: coins, a bath suite, heating, mosaic, pottery

-- Discover the food, clothes and beliefs of the residents of the Villa
+- Learn about the food, clothes and beliefs of the residents of the villa

 Suitable for: Year 3-6

 Group size: Up to 35 pupils – you can book more than one session